 2021: Randy Slowson (Solid)

 Shannon Campbell was the first to win the King of the Hammers with an IFS vehicle

-Shannon Campbell, besides being together with Jason Scherer the only one to have won the KOH 3 times, holds the important record of being in 2011 the first to win the toughest one-day off-road race in the world with an IFS vehicle.
+Shannon Campbell, besides being with Jason Scherer and Randy Slawson the only one to have won the KOH 3 times, holds the important record of being in 2011 the first to win the toughest one-day off-road race in the world with an IFS vehicle.

 Reading this information was like stepping back in time for me.
 I was there on that Friday in February 2011!
 I was there in Johnson Valley witnessing that important page in the history of off-road and I had made a technical report on Shannon Campbell's vehicle.

 I dived into my archives to find my pictures and article.

 In some cases, to challenge fate and to venture with countercurrent technical choices, can prove to be a winning weapon; a weapon so decisive as to allow the protagonist of this story to boast the title of "King" and to win the 2011 Ultra4 Series.
 I'm talking about Shannon Campbell, owner of Campbell Enterprises, an American company specialized in the construction of off-road vehicles for competitions, and of course of its particular prototype which brought it to the top step of the Californian off-road race par excellence.